 After your application has been returned to the Program, your home will be placed on the General Waiting List.
 Priority is given to those in the loudest noise impacted areas and with the longest length of ownership.
 Should a property change ownership while it’s on the waiting list, the new owner would inherit the previous owners waiting list position.
 It is not uncommon for homes to be on the Program’s waiting list for many years.

 Once selected for a construction group, you will be invited to attend a Homeowner Informational Meeting.
 During this two hour meeting, the Program’s policies and general scope of work will be explained.
-You will have the opportunity to view sample products in the Program showroom, sign and notarize the Program required documents:
+You will have the opportunity to view sample products in the Program showroom and sign and notarize the Program required documents:

 Note: All individuals listed on the deed for the home are required to attend this meeting.